 Saggar fired ceramic, and cast glass creations, inspired by toys, addressing dairy farming practices.

-As I age I am drawn to ruminate on the dairy farming environment in which I was raised, and contemplate present farming practices and their consequences.
-Our history of rural legend and our need for identity, needs re-imagining in this time of environmental crisis.
-My mediums, methods, firing practices and design decisions all reflect these concerns.
+“As I age I am drawn to ruminate on the dairy farming environment in which I was raised, and contemplate present farming practices and their consequences.
+Our history of rural legend and search for identity needs re-imagining in this time of environmental crisis.
+My mediums, methods, firing practices and design decisions all reflect these concerns.”

 My contemplative clay pieces, wrapped in carefully considered combustibles and fired within pages from pertinent environmental and farming magazines, have become vessels of sympathetic magic.
 In doing so they not only chronicle their firing history through their surface marks but encapsulate the laws of similarity and contagion, which are the essence of sympathetic magic.
 Uncovering the pieces after the saggar process feels like an archaeological discovery.
 Carefully extracting the clay pieces from their saggar confines, involves careful decisions over which scars are to be celebrated and which are to be smoothed over.

-Glass is common; it is in all of our homes; it is mundane; intended not to be seen but to be seen through.
+Glass is common – it is in all of our homes, it is mundane, intended not to be seen but to be seen through.
 In contrast the glass in this series of works speaks for the unseen and despite the human desire not to see.
 These cast glass pieces look light but feel heavy.
 I believe this mirrors the emotional weight of environmental crisis in Aotearoa.
 These pieces are a mix of polished surfaces and crudely finished exterior, reflecting the process of their making.
 The intent of casting glass is to capture it in its molten form.
 It’s akin to setting a glass trap and patiently waiting to see what it is you have captured.
 When the glass is released from its cage, it reflects the shape of its prison.
 These glass pieces represent ephemeral moments caught in time.